simoncblyth/opticks/notes/issues/OKG4Test_prelaunch_FPE_causing_fail.rst

 OKG4Test_prelaunch_FPE_causing_fail FIXED with C4FPEDetection
 =================================================================

+* have not seen this problem on macOS, only Linux
+* root cause is using a debug Geant4 build which switches on the FPE detection
+* bites me in ckm- CerenkovMinimal too

+* need a higher level way to switch off the FPE detection in G4Opticks, is that finniky abut when it gets done ... would guess not, just try doing it when G4Opticks is first invoked ?

+  * hmm should G4Opticks be exposing the underlying Opticks to users or not ?

 It appears the prelaunch width,height of 0,0 that have been using forever actually causes an FPE inside OptiX that shows up only in OKG4Test and not OKTest for example : because G4 debug build has G4FPE_DEBUG defined ??